 ETSI Centre for Testing and Interoperability (CTI) will further evaluate the PoC according to the criteria acceptance principles and provide the PDL PoC Review Team with a confirmation of meeting the acceptance criteria (as in clause 5.1) as required by clause 4.5.

-The PDL PoC Review Team will provide a response to the PoC Team within 30 days after receipt of the PDL ISG PoC proposal.
+The PDL PoC Review Team will provide a response to the PoC team within 30 days after receipt of the PDL ISG PoC proposal.

 4.4.2 Accepted PDL ISG PoC Proposals

-The PDL PoC Review Team will send an email to the PoC Team to confirm the acceptance of the PDL ISG PoC Proposal.
+The PDL PoC Review Team will send an email to the PoC team to confirm the acceptance of the PDL ISG PoC Proposal.

 The PDL PoC Review Team will send an email to the 'PDL_POC@LIST.ETSI.ORG' list to announce each accepted PDL ISG PoC Proposal to the PDL ISG community.
-Keep a "List of Accepted Proposals" on the ETSI PDL Wiki page.

-The PDL PoC Review Team will post accepted PDL ISG PoC Proposals on a publicly accessible ETSI PDL ISG portal.
+The PDL PoC Review Team will post accepted PDL ISG PoC proposals on a publicly accessible ETSI PDL ISG portal.
+A "List of Accepted Proposals" will be kept on the ETSI PDL Wiki page.

-Accepted PDL ISG PoC Proposals are expected to be executed by the PoC Team and a PoC Report is also expected to be submitted by the PoC Team at completion.
+Accepted PDL ISG PoC proposals are expected to be executed by the PoC team and a PoC Report is also expected to be submitted by the PoC team at completion.

 4.4.3 Rejected PDL ISG PoC Proposals

-The PDL PoC Review Team will send an email to the PoC Team to notify them that the PDL ISG PoC Proposal has been rejected with the reason based on the criteria of clause 4.5.
+The PDL PoC Review Team will send an email to the PoC team to notify them that the PDL ISG PoC proposal has been rejected with the reason based on the criteria of clause 4.5.

 No further action will be taken by the PDL ISG on rejected proposals.
-PoC Teams may submit revised PDL ISG PoC Proposals for future consideration.
+PoC teams may submit revised PDL ISG PoC Proposals for future consideration.

 NOTE: This should be reported to the PDL management list and informally to the next meeting.